Cyprus partly eases capital controls

 NICOSIA Cyprus has further eased capital controls imposed last month to prevent a run on deposits, raising the threshold for transactions that do not require prior approval by the central bank, the finance ministry said on Thursday.

-With the latest decree, Cyprus has permitted transactions up to 500,000 euros ($650,300) domestically without prior vetting, the ministry said in a statement.
+With the latest decree, Cyprus has permitted transactions up to 500,000 euros (421,124 pounds) domestically without prior vetting, the ministry said in a statement.

 The banks reopened under tight restrictions on March 28, a first in the history of the euro zone, to prevent a run on deposits by panicked savers.